RoboBrainCode/Docs/README.md

  >  SSH URL eg. `git@github.com:RoboBrainCode/Backend.git`

  3. For Frontend, navigate to the root directory of the repository, and run `npm install` and `bower install`.
 If everything runs smoothly, run `grunt serve` and you should be able to see a local version running on http://localhost:9000.

- 4. After you made your changes, and they look functional on local, merge your changes with the `test` branch.

- 5. After following the instructions in the second part of this guide, you should have made sure your changes are working at http://test.robobrain.me.

- 6. If they work correctly on `test`, merge to the `production` branch.
-Then follow more instructions in the second part of the guide to finish your deploy.
- > **Important:** Currently, be careful to not overwrite the `Gruntfile.js` on the `production` branch or it will use the test database instead of the production one.

  7. For Backend, run `sudo pip install -r requirements.txt` to install all your Python dependencies.

  8. If all goes well, run `python manage.py runserver` and you should be able to see your Django backend running on http://localhost:8000.

  9. You should do your development on a separate feature branch `myfeature`.
 After testing locally, you should merge the branch to `master` by checking out `master` and executing `git merge --no-ff myfeature`.
 More details can be found here: [A Successful Branching Model](http://nvie.com/posts/a-successful-git-branching-model/).

+####  Iterating and Deploying

  10. At this point, you should probably proceed with the steps in this section - [How to use AWS to deploy](#how-to-use-aws-to-deploy) to ensure access to the AWS instances.
+Ensure you're on the `master` branch.

-Run `fab test_deploy:deedy` if your username is `deedy` to deploy your changes to http://test.robobrain.me.
+ 11. Run `fab test_deploy:deedy` if your username is `deedy` to deploy your changes to http://test.robobrain.me.

 	> **Note:** The fab scripts are currently in their beginning stages and may run into issues with unexpected behavior such as addition of new libraries.

+	> **Note:** The Frontend deployment has an additional speed option.
+By default, it uses `fast` which deploys the Frontend to the server and builds it without optimizing new images.
+To disable this, just run `fab test_deploy:deedy,slow`. <sup>Untested</sup>

  11. If everything works there, run `fab prod_deploy:deedy` (if `deedy` is your username) to deploy to http://robobrain.me.